Sanniriya: Jordanian era

 In the wake of the 1948 Arab–Israeli War, and after the 1949 Armistice Agreements, Sanniriya came under Jordanian rule.

 The Ahmad and Omar clans began to work the fields west of the village where the land was suitable for agriculture in the 1930s.
-However, in the 1950s, in order to avoid continuous long-distance travels, the Ahmad and Omar clans established the villages of Azzun Atma and Beit Amin, respectively.
+However, in the 1950s, to avoid continuous long-distance travels, the Ahmad and Omar clans established the villages of Azzun Atma and Beit Amin, respectively.
 Because of the migration of the two clans, Younis and Sheikh became the dominant families of Sanniriya.
 Initially, at the beginning of Jordanian rule in the 1950s, water for domestic use was obtained from the nearby Wadi al-Qana.
 After receiving funds from residents living in the Persian Gulf States, the village economy substantially improved which included a boost in agricultural production, leading to the export of oranges and other products to the Gulf States.
 Increased income in the village allowed for the inhabitants to dig the first public well in Sanniriya in 1964.

 The Jordanian census of 1961 found 1,089 inhabitants.